 The book is published by Group Publishing based in Loveland, CO.
 It is a smidge over 100 pages of highly-readable content filled with practical truth and engaging stories.
 It is short enough that teenagers and young adults who pick it up will be able to finish it quickly.
 But it is long enough to cover all facets of the conversation that I believe to be necessary.

 Living With Less is based heavily on our first book, Simplify.
 And while it contains some material that can be found elsewhere (previous books, blog posts), almost 50% of the book is entirely new.
 And the sections that can be found elsewhere have been rephrased to connect with a younger audience.
-Plus, as I mentioned previously, the spiritual background to our minimalist journey has not been told anywhere else before this book.
+Plus, as I mentioned previously, the spiritual background to minimalist living has not been told anywhere else before this book.

 WHAT IF I’M NOT A CHRISTIAN TEENAGER?